cotejp/jquery.cssliveupdate/README.md

 ## Requirements

-* [jQuery](http://jquery.com/) 1.10.2: it only has been tested with 1.10.2 and 2.0.3 so far.
+* [jQuery](http://jquery.com/) 1.10.2 or later: it only has been tested with 1.10.2 and 2.0.3 so far.
 If you test it on other versions, let me know so I can lower the minimum version.

 ## Reporting an Issue